Career Trek to Silicon Valley and San Francisco

 Silicon Valley and San Francisco area.
 Schedule includes:

 The focus of the Career Trek is to expose students to engineering roles in a variety of organizations, ranging from start-ups to Fortune 500 companies, in a breadth of industries.
 The Trek is open to all Thayer School students and undergraduate Engineering Sciences majors.
-A brief application will be required (see below) for use in selecting student participants.
-Limit 14 students.

 Hotel rooms (double occupancy), meals, and transportation to site visits will be provided.